 Seeking confirmation that the characters were genuine, Martin Harris traveled with script in hand to Samuel Mitchell, a well known authority on American antiquities.
 He declined to comment, instead referred Harris to Charles Anthon, a respected Columbia University professor.
 Smith’s original 1832 account of this episode, recorded by his own hand in Letterbook 1, makes no mention of him translating the characters, Anthon’s inability to read a sealed book or his authentication of the characters as Egyptian.

 Word spread that the Mormons were using his good name to promote the Book of Mormon, prompting Anthon to write, “The whole story about my having pronounced the Mormonite inscriptions to be ‘reformed Egyptian hieroglyphics’ is perfectly false.
-Charles stated, “I began to regard it as part of a scheme to cheat the farmer of his money…” (Letter to E.D.
-Howe, New York, Feb 17, 1834) Anthon consistently refuted Smith’s story for the remainder of his life, even protesting “…what a monstrous lie the Mormons are uttering…” (New York Observer, May 3, 1845)
+Charles stated, “I began to regard it as part of a scheme to cheat the farmer of his money…” Anthon consistently refuted Smith’s story for the remainder of his life, even protesting “…what a monstrous lie the Mormons are uttering…”

 Smith embarked on an updated church history in 1838.
-In similar fashion to other uncorroborated experiences, Joseph’s recollection had grown more grandiose as years passed, to suddenly include mention of Anthon providing a certificate of Smith’s translation, “…certifying to the people of Palmyra that they were true characters, and that the translation…was also correct.”
-Smith’s newly expanded narrative also asserted, “Professor Anthon stated that the translation was correct, more so than any he had before seen translated from the Egyptian.”
+Joseph’s recollection now introduced mention of Anthon providing a certificate of Smith’s translation, “…certifying to the people of Palmyra that they were true characters, and that the translation…was also correct.”
+Smith’s updated narrative also asserted, “Professor Anthon stated that the translation was correct, more so than any he had before seen translated from the Egyptian.”
 Both of these statements appear to be expansions on what actually transpired.

 NOT THE ACTUAL SCRIPT